 Polish Nymphing Leader vs Czech Nymphing Leader

 The leader is actually constructed by adding different diameter monofilament to each other to create a very slight taper.
 The biggest difference in the Polish nymphing leader vs. the Czech nymphing leader is the top fly will be attached between two Blood or Uni knots and will freely slide up and down the leader between these two knots.

 This is accomplished by creating a dropper tag with a loop at the end and looping the tag around the leader.
 The fly can be attached to the dropper tag before you loop it around the leader just make sure to leave the loop big enough for the fly to slide through.

-You can pre-rig you top fly choices at home, store them in a dropper rig fly box from Orvis and have a quick change system on the river not to mention when the tag gets to short, you do not have to rebuild the entire bottom section of the leader.
+You can pre-rig your top fly choices at home, store them in a dropper rig fly box from Orvis and have a quick change system on the river.
+When the tag gets to short, you do not have to rebuild the entire bottom section of the leader.